Get the Tata Capital App to apply for Loans & manage your account. Download Now

 Security serves two purposes in a loan.
 First, it ensures that the lender’s rights are safeguarded in case of a loan default or other adverse conditions.
 Second, it also acts as a deterrent for the borrower against loan default.

-What is Primary Security?
+What is primary security?

 Primary security is your asset, which is directly associated with the loan.
 If you are unable to pay back the loan, this asset will be first considered by the lender to recover their money.
-Some common examples of primary security are the assets for which you take the loan, like a car for a car loan or a house for a home loan, etc. Some characteristics of primary security are as follows:
+Some common examples of primary security are the assets for which you take the loan, like a car for a car loan or a house for a home loan, etc.

 1. Direct relation to loan: